jonaslanzlinger/software-city-project/week-21-README.md

 * Now he has some ideas where the source code could need some refactoring to make the first day of new employees a bit easier.

+## ToDo's for completing the User Stories

+* [ ] create representative Java Source Code .csv-file
+* [ ] create representative Eye Tracking (Java Source Code) .csv-file
+* [ ] add instructions page at startup of the website
+* [ ] remove automatical data upload at startup of the website
+* [ ] fix issue: when collapsing a folder in the Model Tree, the color selection disappears
+* [ ] fix issue: when selecting a color for a building, moving the timeline slider slightly changes the color
+* [ ] fix issue: when clicking on a building, the Info Panel only shows "[Object object]" in the "buildingData" section.
+* [ ] IMPORTANT: Most functionalities work for "Eye Tracking (Java Source code)".
+Make it work also for "Java Source Code".

 ## Notes from Literature Research